 Why Driving Gets More Dangerous As We Age

 Some research has shown that older drivers on the whole are safer drivers than their younger peers.
-They drink and drive less, follow the speed limit more and use their seatbelts.
+They drink and drive less, follow the speed limit more and use their seat belts.
 Moreover, research has also shown that some older drivers have similar driving skills to middle aged drivers.
-So there is no one sized fits all stereotype that hold true.
+So there is no one sized fits all stereotype that holds true.

 That said, it's also true that drivers over 80 years old have more accidents than any other age group.
 No one doubts that there are changes that take place as we age that make driving less safe.
 The challenge is knowing when we're being afflicted by those changes.
 In some cases we can observe those changes ourselves, as with declining vision.
-In other cases we can't as with dementia.
+In other cases it's a little less black and white, as with dementia.

 1. Declining vision

 If you can't see well, or have blind spots in your vision, you shouldn't drive.
 Even if you can see other cars on the street, you still may not be safe.
 Can you see the sign that warns you're entering a one way street?
 Can you the child 300 yards away walking on the cross walk?
 Our vision tends to decline at a faster rate as we age.
 Get your vision checked at least once per year.

 Older adults tend to be on more medications than younger adults.
 Some medications cause drowsiness, dizziness or confusion.
 This can be especially true if you mix your medications with alcohol.
 It's critical you ask your doctor if it's safe for you to drive with your medications and if there are any combinations you should avoid.

 As we age our reaction times get slower.
 Play video games with your grandchildren if you're not convinced.
 That said, you don't need the reaction time of an F-16 pilot to drive safely.
 But you do need to be able to stop quickly if a car pulls in front of you unexpectedly.
 You can get yourself tested to determine if you're reacting at a safe level.